 Statewide Rules

-New Jersey state law primarily focuses on:
+New Jersey state law and guidance primarily focus on:

 - General Business Regulations: Short-term rental operators must comply with standard business registration requirements if operating as a formal business entity rather than as an individual.